vxpm/psxnotes/src/cpu/unaligned_load_store.md

 rt:            0x4433_2211
 ```

+> [!NOTE]
+> Both `LWL` and `LWR` are special cased in the hardware to be able to bypas the load delay slot.
+> This means that performing _any_ load to a register and then immediately using either `LWL` or
+> `LWR` to load into the same register will have the second load use the value loaded by the first
+> one, even with it being in the delay slot.
+>
+> At the same time, however, a [load cancel](load_cancelling.md) will happen, so the instruction
+> right after the second load will not see the value loaded by the first instruction.

 ## SWL and SWR
 These two instructions work the exact same as their load counterparts, except that instead of